Jumaruba/Jumaruba/README.md

 I'm Juliane Marubayashi and I'm currently studying Informatic Engineering at FEUP in Portugal.

 ### Things that I like :space_invader:
-- Sports
+- Badminton
 - LoFi Music for programming
 - Reading
 - Play Games
 - Programming [of course]
-- Artificial Intelligence
+- Distributed Systems
-- Javascript
+- Programming languages
-- Nodejs
+- Rust lover

 ### What I'm trying
-- Programming with etherium
+- Building a ditributed system with rust.

 __Contact__: